CESNET/simplesamlphp-module-campusmultiauth/README.md

 `identities` - list of identity providers to display as buttons.
 Each identity provider has some configuration options available.
 For further information, see the [identities](#identities) section below.

+`logos` - optional map with keys of entity IDs and values of URLs to logos.
+This option can be used to override logos for some identity providers, which are expected to be used often but do not have a suitable (square) logo in their metadata.

 ##### identities

 Each identity is a map with the following possible options: